xuzhidalao/Ruyi-Liu61.github.io/README.md

 # Dian Jiao's Homepage

-This is the Dian Jiao's homepage updated in Apr, 2025.
-I aim to have an update on my site at least biannually.
+This is the Ruyi Liu's homepage updated in Jul, 2025.

 ## Updates
 - 2025.08.07 content updates